Nyagolova/ZlatiNyagolovaCV/README.md

 # ZlatiNyagolovaCV
-Static web page based on vuejs
+A CV page based on vuejs